dojo/docs/dojox/app.rst

     "template": "application.html",

-    //the name of the scene to load when the app is initialized.
+    // the name of the scene to load when the app is initialized.
     "defaultView": "home",

-    //The default animation effect of transition between sub scenes and views of
+    // The default animation effect of transition between sub scenes and views of
     // this application.
     "defaultTransition": "slide",

-    //scenes are groups of views and models loaded at once
+    // scenes are groups of views and models loaded at once
-    //scenes and view in the application all have access to application level models "views": {
+    // scenes and view in the application all have access to application level models "views": {
-      //simple view without any children views or scenes
+      // simple view without any children views or scenes
-      //views can has its own dependencies which will be loaded
+      // views can has its own dependencies which will be loaded
-      //before the view is first initialized.
+      // before the view is first initialized.
       "home": {
         "type": "dojox.app.view",
         "dependencies":[